chalanichanchala22/Task-Management-Assignment/backend/README.md

 ## License

-This project is open-sourced software licensed under the [MIT license](https://opensource.org/licenses/MIT).
+This project is open-sourced software licensed under the [https://github.com/chalanichanchala22/Task-Management-Assignment].

-## Contact

-For questions or support, please contact [your-email@example.com](mailto:your-email@example.com).